 15A NCAC 02D .0544 PREVENTION OF SIGNIFICANT DETERIORATION Requirements FOR GreeNHouse GASES

 (a) The purpose of this Rule is to implement a program for the prevention of significant deterioration of air quality for greenhouse gases as required by 40 CFR 51.166.
-For purposes of greenhouse gases, the provisions of this Rule shall apply rather than the provisions of Rule .0530 of this Section.
+For purposes of greenhouse gases, the provisions of this Rule shall apply rather than the provisions in 15A NCAC 02D .0530.
 A major stationary source or major modification shall not be required to obtain a prevention of significant deterioration (PSD) permit on the sole basis of its greenhouse gases emissions.
-For all other regulated new source review (NSR) pollutants, the provisions of Rule .0530 of this Section apply.
+For all other regulated new source review (NSR) pollutants, the provisions in 15A NCAC 02D .0530 shall apply.

 (b) For the purposes of this Rule, the definitions contained in 40 CFR 51.166(b) and 40 CFR 51.301 shall apply except the definition of "baseline actual emissions."
 "Baseline actual emissions" means the rate of emissions, in tons per year, of a regulated NSR pollutant, as determined in accordance with Subparagraphs (1) through (3) of this Paragraph: